dtcooper/crazyarms/docs/index.md

         | -: | :- |
         | Priority: | 1 (highest)
         | Silence Detection: | Disabled :material-close:
-        | Description: | Audio uploaded into the admin site, then scheduled for airplay at a specific time.
+        | Description: | Audio uploaded into the station admin site, then scheduled for airplay at a specific time.
         | Availability: | Pre-recorded broadcasts are _always available_ in Crazy Arms to users with the _Program and schedule pre-recorded broadcasts_ permission.
         | Example: | Two hour show recorded to an mp3 called `friday_night_mix.mp3`.
 This file is uploaded into the web UI by Alison Administrator on Monday, where she then schedules it to air Tuesday from 9:00pm to 11:00pm.